2023 Solar Incentives Guide for North Druid Hills, GA - Tax Credits & Rebates

 Federal Solar Incentives

 When you think about solar incentives, you likely think of federal incentives first.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.
+One of the incentives many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a specified percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-Your local North Druid Hills solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it may apply to you.
+Your local North Druid Hills solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives